iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___2.8/report.md

 > Bad app<br> :date: __2020-05-30 19:14:48__

 > Have had this app installed for a month.
 Has not logged ANY locations.
 All I get is a message that Congratulations, your device is setup properly.<br> :date: __2020-05-29 23:21:10__

-> This is terrible because I had troubles with the app because they put the wrong city of Sisseton South Dakota instead of Rosholt South Dakota.<br> :date: __2020-05-27 17:34:46__

-> Not impressed so far major gaps in my travel visits someone days.<br> :date: __2020-05-26 15:38:10__

-> Violating the privacy policy!!!
-Look it up North Dakota is giving your data to Four Square dont believe me, google it<br> :date: __2020-05-26 08:21:59__

-> This app is terrible at tracking.
-It doesn't record even close accurately and doesn't log anything for days at a time.<br> :date: __2020-05-24 04:03:54__